opf/openproject/help/user-guide/project-overview.md

 ### Project members widget

-You can add a widget which displays all project members and their corresponding role(s) for this project at the project overview page.
+You can add a widget which displays all project members and their corresponding role for this project at the project overview page.

 ![project members](image-20191112134827557.png)

 With the green button you can [add members to your project](/getting-started/invite-members/).

-The View all members button brings you to the list of members in the project.
+The View all members button brings you to the list of project members.

 ### News widget